EU launches investigation into Belgian R&D tax break scheme

 Belgium has a vibrant biotechnology sector, which has expanded in the past decade in part because of tax breaks covering patent income and research workers’ salaries.

-A string of such biotech companies, such as Ablynx, Galapagos and ThromboGenics, are listed on the Brussels stock exchange.
+A string of such biotech companies, such as Ablynx , Galapagos and ThromboGenics, are listed on the Brussels stock exchange.
+(Reporting By Philip Blenkinsop; Editing by Martin Santa)